-Module Ten - Food Regulation in India
+Module Ten - Food Regulation in Switzerland

 Your assignments will be due the following week and can be submitted automatically using our course assignment drop box feature or by email, fax or snail mail.
 Grades are posted electronically and sent to you by email.
 Class participation is accomplished by means of synchronous and asynchronous Internet communication technologies such as written discussion forums and course messsages.